biswasbappa/Hotel-Booking-Website/README.md

 # Hotel-Booking-Website
-For booking hotel using website
+For booking hotel using website.